-The Supernode beta can be found on the supernode-beta branch of the FireSim repo.
-Here, we outline some of the changes between supernode and regular simulations.
-The Supernode target wrapper can be found in firesim/sim/src/main/scala/SimConfigs.scala.
-For example:
+Here, we outline some of the changes between supernode and regular simulations that are required to build supernode designs.

+The Supernode target configuration wrapper can be found in firesim/sim/src/main/scala/firesim/ TargetConfigs.scala.
+An example wrapper configuration is:

 '''

-class SupernodeFireSimRocketChipConfig extends Config(
+class SupernodeFireSimRocketChipConfig extends Config(new WithNumNodes(4)

-new WithNumNodes(4) ++

-new FireSimRocketChipConfig)
+++ new FireSimRocketChipConfig)

 '''

 In this example, SupernodeFireSimRocketChipConfig is the wrapper, while FireSimRocketChipConfig is the target node configuration.
-Therefore, if we want to simulate a different target configuration, we will generate a new Supernode wrapper, with the new target configuration.
-For example:
+To simulate a different target configuration, we will generate a new supernode wrapper, with the new target configuration.
+For example, to simulate 4 quad-core nodes on one FPGA, you can use:

-'''

-class SupernodeFireSimRocketChipQuadCoreConfig extends Config(
+''' class SupernodeFireSimRocketChipQuadCoreConfig extends Config(new WithNumNodes(4) ++ new FireSimRocketChipQuadCoreConfig) '''

-new WithNumNodes(4) ++

-new FireSimRocketChipQuadCoreConfig)

-'''

-Next, when defining the build recipe, we must remmber to use the supernode configuration: The DESIGN parameter should always be set to SupernodeTop, while the TARGET_CONFIG parameter should be set to the wrapper configuration that was defined in firesim/sim/src/main/scala/SimConfigs.scala.
+Next, when defining the build recipe, we must remmber to use the supernode configuration: The DESIGN parameter should always be set to FireSimSupernode, while the TARGET_CONFIG parameter should be set to the wrapper configuration that was defined in firesim/sim/src/main/scala/firesim/TargetConfigs. scala.
 The PLATFORM_CONFIG can be selected the same as in regular FireSim configurations.
 For example:

 '''

-DESIGN=SupernodeTop
+DESIGN=FireSimSupernode

 TARGET_CONFIG=SupernodeFireSimRocketChipQuadCoreConfig

-PLATFORM_CONFIG=FireSimDDR3FRFCFSLLC4MBConfig
+PLATFORM_CONFIG=FireSimDDR3FRFCFSLLC4MBConfig90MHz

 instancetype=c4.4xlarge

 deploytriplet=None

 '''